Gut friendly recipes

 Brown rice is a whole grain rice that is known for its nutty flavor, chewy texture, and high nutritional value.
 Unlike white rice, brown rice retains its bran and germ layers, which contain fiber, vitamins, and minerals.

-Quick, easy and healthy low fodmap option – stir-fried brown rice with vegetables
+Quick, easy and healthy brown rice recipe – stir-fried brown rice with vegetables

 Prep10 minutes